-In doing so, he provided the inspiration for the likes of Marilyn Manson, Slipknot, Lady Gaga and a multitude of other average performers who understood the commercial benefits of dressing like a mentalist.
+In doing so, he provided the inspiration for the likes of Marilyn Manson, Slipknot, Lady Gaga and a multitude of other average performers who understand the commercial benefits of dressing like a mentalist.

-It is bizarre that Bowie is still cited as a fashion icon, usually by baldy old football casuals in white plimsolls.
-Because when you scan back at his different looks over the years, it is remarkable how he always managed to maintain the appearance of an absolute pillock.
+It is bizarre that Bowie is still cited as a fashion icon, usually by baldy old football casuals.
+Because when you scan back through his different looks over the years, it is remarkable how he always managed to maintain the appearance of an absolute pillock.
 Leotards, kimonos, eye-patches, bouffant haircuts, white knee-length-boots; usually all worn at the same time.